ondraz/cookiecutter-pypackage-jupyter-book/_sources/tutorial.md

 There should be one workflow running.
 After it finished, go to [testpyi], check if a new artifact is published under the name `project_slug`.

 ## Step 7.
-Check documentation
+Check Documentation
 Documentation will be published and available at https://{your_github_account}.github.io/{your_repo} once:

-  1. the branch is release
+1. the branch is released
-  2. the commit is tagged, and the tag name is started with 'v' (lower case)
+2. the commit is tagged, and the tag name is started with `v`
-  3. build/testing executed by github CI passed
+3. build/testing executed by GitHub CI passed

 If you'd like to see what it's look like now, you could run the following command: